DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Introduction

-In information retrieval, query enhancement techniques like query expansion \citep{chan2024rqrag}, pseudo-document generation \citep{gao2023precisehyde}, and neural query rewriting \citep{wang2025richrag} have demonstrated the effectiveness of reformulating queries to provide more semantic information.
+In information retrieval, query enhancement techniques like query expansion \citep{chan2024rqrag}, pseudo-document generation \citep{gao2023precisehyde}, and neural query rewriting \citep{wang2025richrag} have demonstrated the effectiveness of reformulating queries to enrich their semantic information.
 Query decomposition has proven particularly useful for multi-hop question answering as it matches the granularity of the dense query statements with the indexed documents \citep{ammann2025questiondecomposition}.
 In addition to retrieving correct premises, providing rich context like exemplar proofs can guide proof generation effectively~\citep{he2024bcprover, thakur2024copraprover, thompson2025rango}.
-Despite advances in adjacent domains, these techniques have not yet been systematically applied to dependency retrieval for autoformalization, which still relies on monolithic queries and provides context-free definitions.
+Despite such advances, these techniques have not yet been systematically applied to dependency retrieval for autoformalization, which still relies on monolithic queries and provides context-free definitions.

 We propose \drift, a novel framework depicted in \Cref{fig:main}, that enhances retrieval-augmented autoformalization by adapting query decomposition and context augmentation to address the unique challenges of theorem autoformalization.
-To tackle the complexity of informal statements, we first adapt query decomposition to break down statements into a series of simpler, atomic sub-queries.
+To tackle the complexity of informal statements, we first decompose statements into a series of simpler, atomic sub-queries.
 Each sub-query targets a single mathematical concept, transforming a multifaceted retrieval problem into focused, precise searches.
-To address the challenge of correctly applying the dependencies, we contextualize the retrieved definitions with illustrative theorems, giving the model concrete examples of syntax and application patterns.
+To better integrate the dependencies, we contextualize the retrieved definitions with illustrative theorems, giving the model concrete examples of syntax and application patterns.\footnote{The code and models are available at \url{https://github.com/Formal-Math-Reasoning/DRIFT} and \url{https://huggingface.co/Formal-Math-Reasoning/DRIFT-dpr-mathlib}.}